ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 3. Zero or more [Data Entities](data-entities)
 4. Zero or more [Contextual Entities](contextual-entities)

-Any referenced _contextual entities_ SHOULD also described in the _RO-Crate Metadata Document_ with the same identifier.
+Any referenced _contextual entities_ SHOULD also be described in the _RO-Crate Metadata Document_ with the same identifier.
 Similarly any _contextual entity_ in the _RO-Crate Metadata Document_ SHOULD be linked to from at least one of the other entities using the same identifier.

 The appendix [RO-Crate JSON-LD](appendix/jsonld) details the general structure of the JSON-LD that is expected in the _RO-Crate Metadata Document_.
 In short, the rest of this specification describe the different types of entities that can be added as `{}` objects to the _RO-Crate JSON-LD_ `@graph` array below: